Chinese Communist Party: Members

-The CCP reached 100.27 million members at the end of 2024, a net increase of 1.09 million over the previous year.
+The CCP reached 101.29 million members at the end of 2025, a net increase of 1.01 million over the previous year.
 It is the second largest political party in the world.

 To join the CCP, an applicant must go through an approval process.
 Adults can file applications for membership with their local party branch.
 A prescreening process, akin to a background check, follows.
 Next, established party members at the local branch vet applicants' behaviour and political attitudes and may make a formal inquiry to a party branch near the applicants' parents residence to vet family loyalty to communism and the party.
 In 2014, only 2 million applications were accepted out of some 22 million applicants.
 Admitted members then spend a year as a probationary member.
 Probationary members are typically accepted into the party.

 In contrast to the past, when emphasis was placed on the applicants' ideological criteria, the current CCP stresses technical and educational qualifications.
 To become a probationary member, the applicant must take an admission oath before the party flag.
 The relevant CCP organization is responsible for observing and educating probationary members.
 Probationary members have duties similar to those of full members, with the exception that they may not vote in party elections nor stand for election.
 Many join the CCP through the Communist Youth League.
-Under Jiang Zemin, private entrepreneurs were allowed to become party members.
+Under Jiang Zemin, private entrepreneurs were allowed to become party members under the Three Represents doctrine.